TimeLineAnnotator/desktop/README.md

   - [Second movement](https://www.timelineannotator.com/examples/mozart-k284-ii)
   - [Third movement](https://www.timelineannotator.com/examples/mozart-k284-iii)

+## How to use
+Instructions can be found [at the website](https://tilia-app.com/help/introduction/).

 ## Current features
- - 5 different kinds of timelines -
+ - 6 kinds of timelines
+   - AudioWave: visualise audio files through bars that represent changes in amplitude
+   - Beat: beat and measure markers with support to numbering
+   - Harmony: Roman numeral and chord symbol labels using a specialized font, including proper display of inversion numerals, quality symbols and applied chords
    - Hierarchy: nested and levelled units organized in arbitrally complex hierarchical structures
    - Marker: simple labelled markers to indicate discrete events
-   - Beat: beat and measure markers with support to numbering
-   - Harmony: Roman numeral and chord symbol labels using a specialized font, including proper display of inversion numerals, quality symbols and applied chords
-   - AudioWave: visualise audio files through bars that represent changes in amplitude
+   - PDF: visualize PDF files synced to playback
  - Controlling playback by clicking on timeline units
  - Multiple attributes linked to each timeline unit
  - Local audio and video support
  - YouTube stream support
  - Customizable metadata can be attached to files
  - Creation of multiple timelines
- - Easy timeline edition during playback
+ - Timeline edition during playback
  - Toggling of timeline visibility
  - Export of audio segments based on analysis
- - Import timeline components from CSV files
+ - Import timeline data from CSV files

 ## Planned features

 There are many more features that I would like to implement than can be listed here.
 Some of the more interesting ones are listed below.
-- Improvements to timelines:
-  - Hierarchy:
-    - Length, start and end also displayed in terms of beats and measures
-  - Beat:
-    - Change beats in measure for multiple measures
 - New kinds of timelines
   - Range: displays units with an extension, but not tied to hierarchical structures
-  - PDF: display and synchronize navigation of PDF files with playback
+  - Musical score: displays audio-aligned musical scores
 - TiLiA explorer: allows filtered searches through timeline components in multiple TiLiA files
 - Font and GUI colors customization
 - Video segments exporting
 - Automatic cut detection for video
 - Automatic beat detection for audio

-## Website
+## Online platform

-Releases and (incomplete) documentation can be found at https://tilia-ad98d.web.app/
+The TiLiA desktop app is supported by an (online platform)[https://tilia-app.com] that allows `.tla` files to be stored, visualized, shared and queried.

 ## Build from source